Riley Greene Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in MLB.
+- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks fourth in MLB.

-- The Marlins have a 4.11 team ERA that ranks 13th across all MLB pitching staffs.
+- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.12).

-- Marlins pitchers combine to surrender the eighth-fewest home runs in baseball (114 total, 1.1 per game).
+- The Marlins rank 11th in baseball in home runs surrendered (116 total, 1.1 per game).

-- Cueto (0-1) makes the start for the Marlins, his third of the season.

-- The right-hander last pitched on Saturday against the Colorado Rockies, when he went six innings, allowing one earned run while giving up two hits.
+- In his last appearance on Sunday, the lefty went seven innings against the Colorado Rockies, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.